amoghub/MadLibs/README.md

 ## Description

-Madlibs is a simple way to get a story just from everyday words through user inputs.
+Madlibs is a simple way to get a story from everyday words through user inputs.
 The user picks a story, and by following the prompts on the terminal, you end up with a creative (and sometimes wacky) story.

 ## Code